 Directions:

-- Add the warm water and honey to the bread pan.
+- Pour the warm water and honey into the bread pan.

-- Add the salt and yeast, letting it sit for about 10 minutes until frothy.
+- Add salt and yeast, waiting 10 mins till it’s frothy.

-- Gradually incorporate the whole wheat flour and vital wheat gluten.
+- Gradually mix in the whole wheat flour and vital wheat gluten.

-- Set the machine to the ‘Whole Wheat’ setting and select your crust preference.
+- Set to “Whole Wheat” and pick your crust color.

-- Once done, cool on a wire rack before slicing.
+- Once it’s baked, cool on a rack before slicing.

 Tips and Advice:

-- Vital wheat gluten is crucial in whole grain bread for improved rise and texture.
+- Vital wheat gluten helps whole grain loaves rise better.

-- Consider adding seeds or nuts for added flavor and texture.
+- Try tossing in seeds or nuts for extra flavor and texture.

 3.3 Specialty Bread Recipes

-- Cinnamon Raisin Bread: A sweet loaf made with cinnamon and plump raisins, perfect for breakfast or a snack.
+- Cinnamon Raisin Bread: A sweet loaf with cinamon and plumps raissins perfect for breakfast or a snack.

-- Multigrain Bread: A hearty mix of various flour types and seeds, offering a nutty flavor and a nutritious option.
+- Multigrain Bread: A hearty mix of various flour types and seeds, giving it a nutty flavor and a healthy boost.

 4. Maintenance and Troubleshooting